17 Best Palaces in Rome

 Other popular activities in Rome

-There is no doubt that the next time you are in the city, you should make sure to include some of these palaces in your itinerary.
-I guarantee it will be a very rewarding experience and you will not regret it at all, as visiting the palaces is without a doubt one of the best things to see and do in Rome.
+There's no doubt that the next time you're in town, you should make sure to include some of these palaces in your itinerary.
+I guarantee that it will be a very rewarding experience and you won't regret it at all, as visiting the palaces is undoubtedly one of the best things to see and do in Rome.

 Villa Borghese| ©davide fantasia